saivachandran/aws-gui/Ec2.md

-# Ec2 ins one of the most popular aws offering
+# Ec2 instance one of the most popular aws offering

 1. Rental virtual machines(Ec2)
 2. Storing data on virtual drives(EBS)